 A=[2103].A = \begin{bmatrix} 2 & 1 \\ 0 & 3 \end{bmatrix}.

-Step 1: Compute det(AλI)\det(A - \lambda I)
+Step 1 and 2: compute det(AλI)\det(A - \lambda I)

 First form

-AλI=[2λ103λ].A - \lambda I = \begin{bmatrix} 2 - \lambda & 1 \\ 0 & 3 - \lambda \end{bmatrix}.
+AλI=[2λ103λ],A - \lambda I = \begin{bmatrix} 2 - \lambda & 1 \\ 0 & 3 - \lambda \end{bmatrix},

 det(AλI)=(2λ)(3λ).\det(A - \lambda I) = (2 - \lambda)(3 - \lambda).

-Step 2: Find the eigenvectors for λ=2\lambda = 2
+Step 3: eigenvectors for λ=2\lambda = 2

 A2I=[0101].A - 2I = \begin{bmatrix} 0 & 1 \\ 0 & 1 \end{bmatrix}.

-which gives y=0y = 0.
+With v=[xy]v = \begin{bmatrix} x \\ y \end{bmatrix}, the system gives y=0y = 0.
 The variable xx is free, so every nonzero vector on the xx-axis works.
 A simple choice is

 [10]\begin{bmatrix} 1 \\ 0 \end{bmatrix}